 This article contains links where CareerAddict may earn a commission on qualifying purchases.

-Take a look at these 10 key university alternatives for some inspiration.
+So, if you’re thinking about what you can do instead, take a look at these 15 university alternatives for some inspiration.

 These programmes are a great way to gain a qualification while getting hands-on experience as well as a decent wage.
 And they’re probably the most lucrative alternative to university: research shows that apprentices can earn up to 270% more over their lifetime than their university graduate counterparts.

-They’re typically offered by FTSE 100 companies like Barclays, Royal Mail and Tesco, and can take anywhere between 3 and 7 years to complete.
-As they’re viewed as the more ‘elite’ school leaver opportunities, competition is tough and most employers require 240+ UCAS points either via A-levels or equivalent qualifications.
+They’re typically offered by FTSE 100 companies like Barclays, Royal Mail and Tesco, and can take anywhere between three and seven years to complete.
+As they’re viewed as the more ‘elite’ school leaver opportunities, competition is tough, and most employers require 104+ UCAS points either via A-levels or equivalent qualifications.

 - Travel the world